avajs/ava/docs/08-common-pitfalls.md

 If you use Babel you can use its [require hook](https://babeljs.io/docs/usage/require/) to transpile imported modules on-the-fly.
 To add it, [configure it in your `package.json`](./06-configuration.md).

 You can also transpile your modules in a separate process and refer to the transpiled files rather than the sources from your tests.
-Example [here](./recipes/precompiling-with-webpack.md).

 ## AVA in Docker